 IMPORTANT: The trusted applications definition and configuration must be performed by the instructed LUCS system administrators.
 Other LUCS users should not make any changes on this tab, because they may interfere the proper work of the contact center.

 For every TrustedApplicationPool a new set of TrustedApplications has to be created.
-Each set can contain 1 AC, 1 CR, 1 ICH and 1 MM.
+Each Trusted Application Pool can contain at most one application for AC, one for CR, one for ICH and one for MM.

 Access this page via Webconfigurator -> Topology -> Trusted Applications: